How Much Does Malpractice Insurance Cost?

 • Nuclear Medicine: Both nuclear medicine malpractice insurance cost and nuclear radiologist malpractice insurance cost reflect a higher risk.
 The most common medical complication is failure to diagnose or treat anaphylaxis after contrast agent administration.

-• Nurse Practitioner: According to the AANP Malpractice Insurance Survey, nurse practitioner malpractice insurance costs are lower, with a claim rate of 1% to 3%, depending on the scope of practice.
+• Nurse Practitioner: According to the AANP Malpractice Insurance Survey, NP malpractice insurance costs are lower, with a claim rate of 1% to 3%, depending on the scope of practice.
 Increased autonomy in patient care has led to rising premiums in some areas.

 • Pathology: The pathologist malpractice insurance cost is low, with a claim frequency of 2%, as most lawsuits stem from diagnostic errors rather than direct patient interactions.